Nusrath-Jahan/Nusrath-Jahan/README.md

 ## Hi, I’m Nusrath 👋

 ### 🔭 Currently learning
-React and building web applications.
+React and building full-stack web applications.

 ### 🌱 All of my projects
 You can explore all of my projects here on GitHub.